Valerie Durant

 Durant reflects on mortality, aging and the human condition, touching on themes of loss and human fragility.

-The work serves as a mindful inquiry into our warming environment, interpreting climate change as a call for urgent self-reflection and global transformation, questioning contemporary notions of the fundamental materiality of both living and manufactured objects.
+The work serves as a mindful inquiry into our warming environment, interpreting climate change as a call for urgent self-reflection and global transformation while questioning contemporary notions of the fundamental materiality of both living and manufactured objects.